 How is Good Faith funded?

-Good Faith’ s operating expenses have been generously funded from the tithe of Holy Trinity Catholic Church in Georgetown through its Social Justice Ministry and by many generous faith communities and foundations.
+Good Faith’ s operating expenses have been generously funded by many generous faith communities and foundations.

 How is Good Faith governed?

-A Board of Directors consists of 5 members and meets at least annually to oversee finance, development and priorities and give direction on strategic planning.
-Board Membership: Rev. John Graham (Grace Episcopal), Rev. James Terrell (Second Baptist), Rabbi Gerald Serotta (Interfaith Conference of Metropolitan Washington), John Hisle and Ann Friedman.
+A Board of Directors consists of 4 members and meets at least annually to oversee finance, development and priorities and give direction on strategic planning.
+Board Membership: Rev. John Graham (Grace Episcopal), Rev. James Terrell (Second Baptist), Rabbi Gerald Serotta (Interfaith Council of Metropolitan Washington), and Ann Friedman.